California won’t allow virus vaccines without state approval

 Most would go to front-line medical workers and first responders, he said, then to the most vulnerable in the population.

+“Politicizing the efficacy of a vaccine is shameful,” tweeted Sen. Melissa Melendez, who said the governor “used the virus to keep people from working, kids from going to school (and) families from being able to attend funerals.”

+Newsom is “suggesting we can’t trust the FDA (but) Of course, we’ll continue trusting the FDA for every other drug whose distribution doesn’t threaten his hold on power,” tweeted Assemblyman Kevin Kiley, who has a court hearing this week challenging the governor’s authority to impose virus restrictions.

-But the distribution and record-keeping logistics alone are massive, he said, including a requirement that the vaccines be kept in continuous cold storage until they are administered.
+Newsom said the distribution and record-keeping logistics alone are massive, including a requirement that the vaccines be kept in continuous cold storage until they are administered.

-One of the two leading vaccines requires “ultra cold” storage — think dry ice — of minus 70 Celsius, or minus 158 degrees Fahrenheit.
-The other needs a minus 20 Celsius, or 68 degrees Fahrenheit below zero.
+One of the two leading vaccines requires “ultra cold” storage — think dry ice — of minus 70 Celsius, or minus 94 degrees Fahrenheit.
+The other needs a minus 20 Celsius, or minus 4 degrees Fahrenheit.

 “They need to be stored in an extraordinarily challenging environment,” Newsom said, though the state has done so before with other medications.
 But he said that’s why the state needs an expert panel that understands the “panoply of issues that will be required to ultimately advance this effort.”